Graduate Certificate in Business Analysis

 A key facilitator within any organization, the business analyst works as a liaison among stakeholders in order to elicit, analyze, communicate, and validate requirements for changes to business processes, policies, and information systems.
 The Graduate Certificate in Business Analysis program focuses on both the technical and managerial aspects of software development that are required knowledge for successful business analysts, systems analysts, project analysts, project managers, software engineers, or quality assurance analysts.

-To complete the Graduate Certificate in Business Analysis, the student must complete the four required SEIS graduate courses (12 graduate semester credits) with a GPA of 2.7 or better.
+To complete the Graduate Certificate in Business Analysis, the student must complete the five required SEIS graduate courses (15 graduate semester credits) with a GPA of 2.7 or better.

 NOTE: Students have the option to use the coursework from the Graduate Certificate in Business Analysis to continue in the Master of Science degree.